Roland Tan: Career

 Born Tan Tong Meng (陈同明) and raised in a kampung in Serangoon, Singapore, Tan began his career as a gangster known as "Hylam Kia" (dialect for "Hainanese Boy") patrolling Bras Basah Road, Purvis Street, and Middle Road.

 He was arrested at least once during the 1960s.
 On 24 October 1969, at approximately 12:30 am local time (UTC+08:00), Tan and his fellow gang members fatally assaulted rival gang member Lam Cheng Siew, aged 31.
 Tan had also grievously injured a nightclub singer, Lim Kai Ho, who survived.
 Tan fled to Amsterdam, Netherlands, via Malaysia, with the assistance of the Singaporean See Tong gang.
 He became number one on Singapore's list of most wanted fugitives, with local authorities offering a $2,000 bounty in their search for him.
 An extradition attempt in 1973 was unsuccessful due to insufficient evidence to prove the charge of murder which Tan faced for causing Lam's death.

 In Amsterdam, Tan oversaw operations by which recreational drugs were illegally produced and distributed, expanding his business through violent means.
-He became one of the founding members of the drug syndicate Ah Kong which dethroned the Hong Kong triad 14K as the leading drug trader in Amsterdam.
+He became one of the founding members of the drug syndicate Ah Kong which dethroned the Hong Kong triad 14K as the leading drug trader in Amsterdam and Western Europe.
 At its peak, Ah Kong had over a hundred members with operations in countries like Australia, Cambodia, and Spain.
 Tan eventually relinquished control of Ah Kong, moving to Copenhagen in the 1980s where he established the restaurant Bali and married a local.
-He also successfully applied for Danish citizenship.
+He also successfully applied for residency in Denmark.